 What is the calculate component for? #

-The calculate component is intended to perform calculations on values taken from responses to other form components within the same form.
+The calculate component is intended to perform calculations on values taken from responses to other components within the same form.
 It contains an advanced calculation builder that enables you to create your own expression as a tree based structure.

 Functions and operations #